 Thanksgiving Table: Layer from the Center

 Do you have signature style pieces you love to use over and over again?
 That’s great if you do.
 My “signature pieces” are my antique alabaster candelabras.
-I absolutely love the statement they make, and since I wanted a glamorous table I didn’t hesitate adding these to my table.
+I absolutely love the statement they make, and since I wanted a glamorous table, I didn’t hesitate adding these to my Thanksgiving table.

 What should I do in the middle?
 I wanted a bit of height for drama.
 A lovely Thanksgiving-inspired floral centerpiece would have been beautiful.
 However, to be honest, I created the table so early I knew it would not last until Thanksgiving.
-I decided to use what I had and create something that would last the 3 weeks until I would actually use this table!
+I decided to use what I had and create something that would last the three weeks until I would actually use this table.

 Building My Thanksgiving Table Centerpiece

 After choosing my Thanksgiving table scarf and candelabras I looked at the color scheme.
 There was already a nice balance between off-white and rich fall colors.
 I would continue this in the centerpiece and also with the place settings.

 - On top of the plaid table scarf, I layered similarly colored leaves for added interest and texture.
 Because the colors blended it didn’t distract too much.

 - Next, I placed a rustic tobacco basket on top of the leaves.